What came first, the mobile app or the website?

 Based on Brainhub’s experience in building web, native, hybrid and cross-platform apps for marketplaces, e-commerce and websites, we decided to come up with 10 questions you should answer before deciding on which platform to build first.

-10 Questions to answer before building any app or website
+10 Questions to answer before building an app or website

 #1 Do you want to reach more users?

-So, if we decide to just use the iOS app – As a rough estimate, we would get about 12% of our current visitors (maybe even more if the app is only for iPhones, not iPads).
+So, if we decide to just use the iOS app, ss a rough estimate, we would get about 12% of our current visitors.

-#2 Does your user visit your app > 5 times per day?
+#2 Does your user visit your app +5 times a day?